Learning Hidden Markov Models using Non-Negative Matrix Factorization: Numerical examples

-\end{enumerate} After a second iteration of the algorithm the reconstructed model becomes $\hat{\lambda}_2$:
+\end{enumerate} After a second iteration of the algorithm the reconstructed model becomes $\hat{\lambda}_2=\{\hat{A}(0),\hat{A}(1)\}$:

 These computed transition probabilities are different enough from the transition probabilities of the original HMM used to generate the data but the statistics of the observation sequences are very close.
-Figure~\ref{kl3} shows the accuracy of this estimate in terms of the I-divergence rate of the original model from the estimated one.
-We computed $D_{ID}(P_n||Q_n)/n$ for $n=1,2,\ldots, 15$, with $P_n$ ($Q_n$) being the finite dimensional probability distributions over sequences of observations of length $n$, emitted by model $\lambda_2$ ($\hat{\lambda}_2$) in stationary conditions.
-We can observe that this quantity, the divergence rate of $P_n$ from $Q_n$, stabilizes to a very small value (smaller than $2.5\cdot 10^{-6}$) as expected.
+Figure~\ref{kl3} shows the accuracy of these estimates in terms of the I-divergence rate of the original model from the estimated ones.
+We computed $D_{ID}(P_n||Q_n)/n$ for $n=1,2,\ldots, 15$, with $P_n$ being the finite dimensional probability distributions over sequences of observations of length $n$ emitted by model $\lambda_2$ and $Q_n$ those emitted by the estimates $\tilde{\lambda}_2$ and $\hat{\lambda}_2$, in stationary conditions (the dotted curve refers to $\tilde{\lambda}_2$).
+We can observe that this quantity, the divergence rate of $P_n$ from $Q_n$, stabilizes to a very small value (smaller than $2.5\cdot 10^{-5}$) as expected.

 In fact, this example is equivalent to a DHMM model as the reader can readily check independently.